AnaRitaNogueira/Methods-and-Tools-for-Causal-Discovery-and-Causal-Inference/3. Causal Discovery/3.1 Finding causal relations in cross-sectional data/README.md

 * [Tetrad.tet](https://github.com/AnaRitaNogueira/Methods-and-Tools-for-Causal-Discovery-and-Causal-Inference/blob/main/3.%20Causal%20Discovery/3.1%20Finding%20causal%20relations%20in%20cross-sectional%20data/Tetrad.tet), which refers to the process to implement Tetrad's PC.

 ## Auxiliary files
- We have one auxiliary file:
+ We have two auxiliary files:
   * [DAG comparision methods.R](https://github.com/AnaRitaNogueira/Methods-and-Tools-for-Causal-Discovery-and-Causal-Inference/blob/main/3.%20Causal%20Discovery/3.1%20Finding%20causal%20relations%20in%20cross-sectional%20data/DAG%20comparision%20methods.R), which refers to the auxiliary methods to compare Bayesian networks in terms of patterns.
+  * [asia.csv](https://github.com/AnaRitaNogueira/Methods-and-Tools-for-Causal-Discovery-and-Causal-Inference/blob/main/3.%20Causal%20Discovery/3.1%20Finding%20causal%20relations%20in%20cross-sectional%20data/asia.csv), which refers the csv file containing the asia dataset.

 We also add here relevant links to common tools to create causal discovery models, if different techniques need to be tested.
 Finally, we provide a list of available cross-sectional datasets.

-# Tools for cross-sectional data
+## Tools for cross-sectional data
 The objective of this repository is to encapsulate several softwares used in causal discovery related tasks.

 | Software | Author | Original Paper | Language | Source | Keywords |